Chronology

 April 30, 1939

-Opening of the 1939–40 World’s Fair in Flushing Meadows, New York, whose theme is "Building the World of Tomorrow."
-Is a frequent visitor.
+Is a frequent visitor at the 1939–40 World’s Fair in Flushing Meadows, New York, whose theme is "Building the World of Tomorrow."

 1940